BirdeeHub/birdeevim/README.md

 see: [birdee.nixperts.neovimBuilder](./doc/nvimBuilder.txt)

 If you are new to nix, dont worry too much if you dont get all of that one,

-just check the arguments that are available up top because not all were added to the flake itself.